maiamcc/contrasite/_src/dances.markdown

   <p>ladies chain (to P)</p>
   <p><strong>B2</strong>: promenade across (w/ P)</p>
   <p>circle R 3/4 & pass thru. up/down by the L shoulder
   <p><em><strong>Notes</strong>:</em> Written on (surprise) a train to Trenton (en route to Contracopia) fall '16, first called soon after at Princeton.
 Satisfying hey-like figure along the sides at end/beginning, a promenade that actually flows (b/c it comes out of a courtesy turn), and a promenade --> circle R transition.
-Promenade may take much less time than dancers are used to b/c of the momentum coming out of a courtesy turn, but this leaves time for a leisurely pass-through.</p></div>
+Promenade may take much less time than dancers are used to b/c of the momentum coming out of a courtesy turn, but this leaves time for a leisurely circle R and pass-through.</p></div>

 <div class="dance" id="treasureofthesodabar">
 <h4><em>Treasure of the Soda Bar</em> (improper)</h4>